johncronan/U430-instructions-OS-X/README.md

 OS X 10.9.x installation on Lenovo U430
 =======================================

 Known issues: 1.
 SD card reader not currently supported.
 2. BIOS whitelist prevents replacement of Wifi/Bluetooth card (must use USB).
-A BIOS hack may be possible, if a complete copy of the current BIOS can be read or a BIOS update is released.
+A BIOS hack is possible, but so far it requires physically replacing the chip on the mainboard, which is tricky.
+3. Headphone port has distorted audio.
+VoodooHDA is another option, and apparently it can be made to work well.

 1. In Windows, create a recovery drive (copying the recovery partition) and choose `delete the recovery partition` at the end.
 I needed a 16GB USB flash drive for this (which I just made a disk image of afterwards, and stored away).
 1. In Disk Management, delete the `New Volume` just created and the empty `LENOVO` primary partition.